What is the Dulles Corridor Metrorail Project?

 Yes.
-However, while under construction the project is referred to as the Dulles Corridor Metrorail Project.
-Once the segment becomes operational with the existing metro system, it will be officially named the Silver Line.
+However, while under construction the project was referred to as the Dulles Corridor Metrorail Project.
+WMATA named the segment the Silver Line.

 How many stations are there and where are they located?

 The Silver Line extension, built by the Airports Authority, consists of 11 new stations, five stations in Phase 1 and six stations in Phase 2.

 Phase 1 station locations

-The Metropolitan Washington Airports Authority (MWAA) is responsible for the construction of the Dulles Corridor Metrorail Project under an agreement with the Commonwealth of Virginia.
+The Metropolitan Washington Airports Authority (MWAA) managed the construction of the Dulles Corridor Metrorail Project under an agreement with the Commonwealth of Virginia.

-The Phase 1 contractor was Dulles Transit Partners, a team led by Bechtel Infrastructure.
+The Phase 1 contractor was Dulles Transit Partners, a consortium led by Bechtel Infrastructure.

-Capital Rail Constructors, a joint venture of Clark Construction Group, LLC, and Kiewit Infrastructure South Co., is leading the design-build effort for Phase 2.
+Capital Rail Constructors, a joint venture of Clark Construction Group LLC and Kiewit Infrastructure South Co., led the design-build effort for Phase 2.

 Who is the operator?

-The Washington Metropolitan Area Transit Authority (WMATA) will operate the Silver Line once construction is complete.
+The Washington Metropolitan Area Transit Authority (WMATA), also known as Metro, operates the Silver Line.